RTEMS/rtems-docs/c-user/glossary.rst

     ineligible scheduler
         An ineligible scheduler of a :term:`task` is a :term:`scheduler` which is not an :term:`eligible scheduler`.

+    initial extension sets
+        The initial extension sets are a table of :term:`user extensions`.
+The table is defined by the application configuration for example through the :ref:`CONFIGURE_INITIAL_EXTENSIONS` application configuration option.
+The
+        initial extension sets cannot be altered during runtime through directive calls.
+See also :term:`dynamic extension sets`.

     interface
         A specification of the methodology used to connect multiple independent